 Occasionally we may not have the chosen color of an item in stock.
 We will make every attempt to choose a similar color or contact you to find out what you would like as a substitute.

-Murdochmethod.com accepts Visa, MasterCard, Discover and American Express through our secure payment gateway connection for payment in the online store.
-Currently we do not accept PayPal.
-If you need to use another form of payment please contact the office at email@example.com or call 1-540-675-2285.
+Murdochmethod.com accepts Visa, MasterCard, Discover, PayPal, and American Express through our secure payment gateway connection for payment in the online store.
+If you need to use another form of payment please contact the office at firstname.lastname@example.org or call 1-540-675-2285.

 Shipping and Overseas Orders